JacemElouaer/Would-you-rather/README.md

 ## Importan
 styles are not all used .
 make sure to download bootsrap package.
+Just for the progressbar.